diSimplex/buildahBuilder/Readme.md

    these configuration files, allows you to keep parameters which are commons to the various configuration files in one place.

+  NOTE: the ``/commons`` volume is automatically added to all ``image.yaml`` CEKit descriptions.
+This ensures all changes made to the ``/commons`` directory are copied over to the running container when it is started.

 3. **destroy:** This subcommand destroys the "commons" development area created by the ``create`` subcommand.